The Ultimate Guide to Vegan Backpacking Food

 Love Corn

-Speaking of something crunchy, Love Corn is an entire vegan line of crunchy corn.
-Some of their flavors include sea salt, smoked BBQ, salt & vinegar, and habanero chilli.
+Speaking of something crunchy, Love Corn is an entirely vegan line of crunchy corn.
+Some of their flavors include sea salt, smoked BBQ, salt & vinegar, and habanero chili.
 Obviously, these are great by the handful, but they can also be added to any freeze-dried or dehydrated meal to give them a little crispy, crunchy texture.

 Louisville vegan jerky